JahMeat/Tic-Tac-Toe-Bot/README.md

-# Tic-Tac-Toe Bot
+# Tic-Tac-Toe Bot (CSE 415 Project)

-This project is a Tic-Tac-Toe game where multiple bots, including those created by classmates in the Intro to AI course (CSE 415), compete against each other.
-One of the bots, "Notorious J.A.H," was developed by the author of this project.
+This project is a web-based AI game interface where multiple bots — including those created by students in the Intro to AI course (CSE 415) — compete in games like Tic-Tac-Toe, Connect-K, and Cassini.
+One featured bot, "Notorious J.A.H," was developed by the author of this project.

-To run the game on your local machine:
+## How to Run the Game Locally

-1. Clone or download the project files to your computer.
+1. Clone or download this repository to your computer.

-2. Start a local server using a tool such as Python's built-in HTTP server:
+2. Start a local web server from the **project directory** using one of the options below:

-    - For Python 3: Run `python -m http.server 8000` in the project directory.
-    - For Python 2: Run `python -m SimpleHTTPServer 8000` in the project directory.
+    **Using Python 3 (recommended):**
+    ```bash
+    python -m http.server 5500
+    ```
-3. Open your web browser and go to `http://localhost:8000` to watch the bots compete in the Tic-Tac-Toe game.
+3. Open your browser and go to: http://localhost:5500